knotical/knotical/README.md

     bin/runAll.sh
     ```

 - The experimental result is in the folder `results-YYYYMMDD-hhmmss` where `YYYYMMDD-hhmmss` is the timestamp when the script was run.
 The file `results-YYYYMMDD-hhmmss/SUMMARY.html` represents the summary result (Table 1 in the paper) in HTML format.
 You can open the file `SUMMARY.html` using your preferred web browser.
-If you are running Knotical's Docker image, you can use `lynx` to open the file within the terminal.
+If you are running Knotical's Docker image, you can use `lynx` to view the file within the terminal.

     ```
     lynx results-YYYYMMDD-hhmmss/SUMMARY.html